microsoft/hummingbird/CONTRIBUTING.md

 ### Tools
 #### Pre-commit
 This project uses [pre-commit](https://pre-commit.com/) hooks.
-Run  `pip install pre-commit` if you don't already have this in your machine.
+Run  `python -m pip install pre-commit` if you don't already have this in your machine.
 Afterward, run `pre-commit install` to install pre-commit into your git hooks.

 And before you commit, you can run it like this `pre-commit run --all-files` and should see output such as: